deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Adam gave him a clear thumbs up and used the computer on the inside of his wrist to connect to the life raft's comms, a process which automatically shut down the stasis field within.

 "Hello in there." he announced.
-“You're being rescued by the United States Air Force.”
+"You're being rescued by the United States Air Force."

 They'd gone over that one a few times, how to begin that introduction.
 In the end, they'd decided that any humans in such a life raft would probably have been in there for long enough to not know who the SOR was, and aliens wouldn't know the difference anyway.
 And, seeing as Adam himself was still after all a pararescueman…

-"Before we pop the hatch," he continued “we just want to warn you guys that we’re humans from Earth, so if there’s any special precautions you need us to take to protect you from harm, you let us know.”
+"Before we pop the hatch," he continued "we just want to warn you guys that we"re humans from Earth, so if there"s any special precautions you need us to take to protect you from harm, you let us know."

 A male voice answered in definite untranslated English as the doors finished closing behind them, though there was a rough edge to it, like he had a throat infection or something. "*No need, pal.
 We're American*."

-Adam grinned inside his mask when he heard a feminine exclamation of disapproval in the background, and the male voice clarified. "*Alright, two Americans and one Canadian.*"
+Adam grinned inside his mask when he heard a feminine exclamation of disapproval in the background, and the male voice clarified. "*Alright, two Americans and one Canadian."*

 "Three humans?" he broadcast an all channels, and the guys all held up a fist in celebration.
-“Jackpot!
-Y'all okay in there?”
+"Jackpot!
+Y'all okay in there?"

 "*Three cases of recent vacuum exposure.
-We* **_really_** *need a doctor, fella.*"
+We* **_really_** *need a doctor, fella."*

 Adam waved at Baseball, who gave him a thumbs up.
 "Copy that.
 Sit tight folks, we'll have you out of there in a minute."

 He switched his broadcast channel.
 "Caledonia medical, WARHORSE, do you copy?"

-"*WARHORSE, Caledonia medical, loud and clear.*"
+"*WARHORSE, Caledonia medical, loud and clear."*

 "Life raft contains three human wounded, zero Echo-Tangoes.
 Three cases of recent vacuum decompression, probable pulmonary edema, ebullism and DCS, possible pleural effusion.
 BASEBALL and I will triage, ventilation on standby please."

-"*Wilco WARHORSE.*"
+"*Wilco WARHORSE."*

-"*SOR, stand by for lunar gravity...*" Adam swung himself out from the liferaft to arm's length, and together they fell gently onto the deck at one-sixth of a G. Pressure returned with a *thump*, and as soon as the raft was down on the deck and safe, the gravity ramped up to one G.
+"*SOR, stand by for lunar gravity…*" Adam swung himself out from the liferaft to arm's length, and together they fell gently onto the deck at one-sixth of a G. Pressure returned with a *thump*, and as soon as the raft was down on the deck and safe, the gravity ramped up to one G.

 Two lights over the main flight deck doors turned green.
 "Two on the board."
 Firth announced, no longer needing the radio.
-“REBAR, we're good to break seal.”
+"REBAR, we're good to break seal."

 "Clear to break seals."
 Vandenberg acknowledged.
-“Get 'em off, guys.”
+"Get 'em off, guys."

 Adam got his helmet off as fast as he could, and hit the door release even as the first of *Caledonia*'s medical staff came squeezing through the airlock onto the flight deck with trolleys and life support equipment.